-• Completed a life-cycle assessment study of electricity demand and greenhouse gas emissions associated with the wastewater treatment systems, potable water usage, and water demand reduction strategies in Tucson, Denver, and Miami.
+- Completed a life-cycle assessment study of the energy demand and greenhouse gas emissions associated with water demand reduction strategies and tradeoffs in Tucson, Denver, and Miami. - Completed a life-cycle assessment study on the correlation between urban densification and water savings.